 Optical Time-domain Reflectometers

 Optical time domain reflectometers are instruments which measure the spatially resolved reflectivities and losses in optical fibers.
-They are mostly used in the technology of optical fiber communications for checking fiber-optic links in terms of distributed propagation losses, localized losses e.g. due to optical components or poor fiber splices.
+They are mostly used in the technology of optical fiber communications for testing fiber-optic links (e.g. in cable TV, LAN, metropolitan networks or long-haul Internet backbones) in terms of distributed propagation losses, localized losses e.g. due to optical components or poor fiber splices.
 The measurement method, which is explained in the following section, is called optical time-domain reflectometry.
 The acronym OTDR is used for both the instruments and the method.

 Operation Principle of OTDR

 The operation principle of optical time-domain reflectometry is easy to understand.
 The instrument emits short laser pulses, e.g. with pulse durations of e.g. some tens of nanoseconds and a peak power of a few hundred milliwatts, as can be obtained with a single-mode laser diode.
 These pulses are injected through a launch cable into the tested optical fiber – or frequently into a fiber-optic link which may contain additional components such as fiber splices and fiber connectors, optical filters, fiber amplifiers, Faraday isolators, optical power monitors and photodetectors of telecom receivers.
 Any reflected light is extracted with a directional fiber coupler and sent to a fast and sensitive photodetector.
 That allows for a time-resolved measurement of the reflected optical power and thus of the return loss.